-My name is Julian Jaursch, I’m an experienced political scientist, consultant and journalist currently completing my PhD research in transatlantic affairs at Free University Berlin and Columbia University.
+My name is Julian Jaursch and I’m an experienced political scientist, consultant and communications manager.
+I’ve recently published my PhD study on U.S. states in transatlantic affairs, which I completed at Free University Berlin and Columbia University.
 I’m based in Berlin.

 Transatlantic Ties research projet